ece362-purdue/proton-labs/lab3-timers/README.md

 Two things to explain from that:
 - You have a 16-element array of `bool` elements called `state`.
 This corresponds to the `keymap` character array that translates the row and column pins to characters.
 In `state`, if an element is `true`, it means that the corresponding key is currently pressed, and vice-versa if it is `false`.
 You will update this `state` array in `keypad_isr`.
+    - Find the definition in `keypad.c` itself.

 - To track button presses AND releases as they happen, we provide you with a global FIFO queue called `kev` (Key EVents) with push and pop functions `key_push` and `key_pop` respectively.
 We define these as "events".
 When an event occurs, we push a 9-bit value with `key_push` that contains the pressed state of the key and the value of the key pressed.
 Therefore:
     - When the button 8 is pressed, the value 9'b100111000 is pushed into the queue.
 The 9th bit is 1, indicating "button pressed", and bits 8 through 0 8'b00111000 indicate the [ASCII number](https://www.ascii-code.com/) for "8", which is 56.
     - When the button 4 is released, the value 9'b000110100 is pushed into the queue.
 The 9th bit is 0, indicating "button released", and bits 8 through 0 8'b00110100 indicate the [ASCII number](https://www.ascii-code.com/) for "4", which is 52.

-You can see the definitions for these variables and functions in `keypad.h`, which is provided to you.
+    - You can see the definitions for these variables and functions in `queue.h`, which is provided to you.

 Now that we have a basic understanding of how to do this, in `keypad.c`, implement the following functions: